 The primary purpose of the Constructability Review Program (CRP) is to gather a diverse team of experienced engineers and construction contractors to identify, examine, and resolve constructability challenges before a project is let for construction.
 The discussion and recommendations developed during Constructability Reviews (CR) are primarily focused on ensuring that the project’s design is constructible.
 Examples of Constructability issues are utility locations, bridge construction, phasing, hydraulic conflicts, urban areas, etc. Constructability Reviews can include external stakeholders, such as municipalities.

 A list of past Constructability Reviews and issues can be found on Past CR Reviews.
 To request a review, contact the program leads below.
-To speed up the process you can include an attachment of the filled out CRP Project Review Form located on the side.

 If you have any questions or other inquiries regarding the Constructability Review Program,